moq-wg/moq-transport/draft-ietf-moq-transport.md

 be set to identify the group under which to start delivery.
 The publisher MUST start delivering from the beginning of the selected group when this parameter is omitted.
-This parameter is applicable in SUBSCRIBE_REQUEST message.
+This parameter is applicable in SUBSCRIBE message.

 ### AUTHORIZATION INFO Parameter

 AUTHORIZATION INFO parameter (key 0x02) identifies track's authorization information.
 This parameter is populated for cases where the authorization is required at the track level.
-This parameter is applicable in SUBSCRIBE_REQUEST and ANNOUNCE messages.
+This parameter is applicable in SUBSCRIBE and ANNOUNCE messages.

 # Security Considerations {#security}